sjbmarek/week12-bamazon/README.md

 In this activity, I created an Amazon-like storefront with MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
 Three views are available: Customer, Manager, Supervisor.

-Npm packages: MySQL and Inquirer
+Npm packages: MySQL, Inquirer, cli-table

 ### bamazonCustomer.js  #1: Customer View